Health Indicator Report of Smoking Among Adults

 Tobacco use remains the leading preventable cause of death and disease in the United States.
 In Utah, smoking claims more than 1,300 lives each year.
 It causes or worsens nearly every chronic condition and contributes to Utah's primary causes of death including heart disease, respiratory disease, and cancer.
 Smoking increases the risk for cancer of the lungs, larynx, esophagus, mouth, and bladder and contributes to cancer of the cervix, pancreas, and kidneys.
 Exposure to secondhand smoke increases the risk for heart disease and lung cancer among nonsmokers.

 NotesAge-adjusted to U.S. 2000 standard population.
-A description of the Utah Small Areas may be found on IBIS at the following URL: [http://ibis.health.utah.gov/resource/Help.html]. *For these following Utah Small Areas use caution in interpreting; the estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards: SLC (Foothill/U of U), Provo (North)/BYU, and San Juan County. **The Orem (East) Utah Small Area estimate has been suppressed because the relative standard error is greater than 50% and the observed number of events is very small and not appropriate for publication.
+A description of the Utah Small Areas may be found on IBIS at the following URL: [https://ibis.health.utah.gov/resource/Guidelines.html]. *For these Utah Small Areas use caution in interpreting; the estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards. **The estimates for Hyrum, Morgan County, North Salt Lake, Salt Lake City (Foothill/East Bench), Daybreak, Eagle Mountain/Cedar Valley, Saratoga Springs, Alpine, Orem (East), Provo/BYU, Provo (East City Center), Salem City, Mapleton, and Ivins/Santa Clara have been suppressed because the relative standard errors are greater than 50% and the observed number of events are very small and not appropriate for publication.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health